python-restx/flask-restx/doc/quickstart.rst

 .. note ::

-    If a request does not match any of your application's endpoints, Flask-RESTPlus will return a 404 error message with suggestions of other endpoints that closely match the requested endpoint.
+    If a request does not match any of your application's endpoints, Flask-RESTX will return a 404 error message with suggestions of other endpoints that closely match the requested endpoint.
     This can be disabled by setting ``ERROR_404_HELP`` to ``False`` in your application config.